The Marathon Swimmers Federation (MSF) is dedicated to advancing the sport of solo long distance open water swimming:

 - The MSF Blog Network: offering free blog hosting powered by Wordpress, and a feed representing dozens of other marathon swimming blogs around the world.

-- Co-Author, Rules of Marathon Swimming
+- Co-Author, Rules of Marathon Swimming.

-Evan currently serves as President of the Santa Barbara Channel Swimming Association.
+Evan, based in San Francisco, California, currently serves as President of the Santa Barbara Channel Swimming Association.
 His record-breaking swim from Santa Cruz Island was featured in the documentary film DRIVEN.
 He has completed numerous other solo swims including Catalina, Manhattan Island, and Tampa Bay.

 Elaine is a co-founder of the Massachusetts Open Water Swimming Association and has completed the Triple Crown of Open Water Swimming (English Channel, Catalina Channel, and Manhattan Island).
 She was the first person to complete the 32-mile lengthwise crossing of Lake Pend Oreille, Idaho.